ibm-cloud-docs/monitoring/core/data-security.md

 User metadata is always available.

-After you remove a Sysdig agent from a host or container, historical data is not deleted.
+After you remove a monitoring agent from a host or container, historical data is not deleted.
 * Data is available for a maximum of 15 months.
 * Data is available for analysis through the web UI for the time period that the agent was installed and reporting.